ahw/vim-hooks/README.md

    every time the appropriate event is triggered in Vim _and_ the filename of the current buffer has an extension matching that specific in the VimHook filename.
-3. VimHook scripts that are filename-specific.
-These are executed _only_ when the appropriate event is fired in Vim _and_ the filename of the current buffer is exactly that specified in the VimHook filename.
+3. VimHook scripts that are file-specific.
+These are executed _only_ when the appropriate event is fired in Vim _and_ the file represented by the current buffer is exactly that specified in the VimHook filename.

+Each script is passed the name of the current buffer and the triggered event name as command-line arguments.
+So in a Bash shell script you could, for example, use `$1` and `$2` to access these values (see [example usage](/#example-usage).
+Currently this plugin only supports synchronous execution of the `*.vimhook` scripts.

 Global VimHooks
 ---------------